divyansh0x0/UtilityScripts/ImageQualityModifier/readme.md

 3. Load an image by dragging and dropping it onto the window.
 4. Adjust image quality with the slider.
 5. Save the modified image by clicking the save button.

-## Contribution
-This Image Quality Modifier app is a Computer Science project developed by Class XII students Divyansh, Arman, and Hashmita for the 2024-25 academic year.